Pavlo-Orhunov/Lease-cars/readme.md

 # Made according to the video of @vadymprokopchuk.
 Layout of a multi-page site.
-HTML CSS JS FIGMA"<br>
+HTML CSS JS FIGMA<br>

 ## Layout features: